 [Teacher Tips] The Complete Test Day Success Guide

-As spring approaches, so do high-stakes tests.
-We know educators across the United States have spent weeks preparing, practicing, and planning, and yet somehow test day always seems to sneak up on you.
-Telling yourself not to get overwhelmed is easier said than done, that’s why we’ve created a neat guide full of our best resources and tips to help you feel at ease the week of testing.
+It’s officially spring, which means high-stakes tests are around the corner.
+We know educators across the United States have already spent weeks preparing, practicing, and planning, even with the uncertainty surrounding testing season this year.
+As the tests get closer, telling yourself not to get overwhelmed is easier said than done, which is why we’ve created a neat guide full of our best resources and tips to help you feel at ease the week of testing.

 Before the Test

-Remember, not all parents experienced high-stakes exams in grade school.
-Don’t leave it up to your students to explain to their parents the importance of standardized tests.
-Keep parents in the know, ease their anxieties, and make sure students are getting support at home by sending them these helpful resources:
+Remember, not all families experienced high-stakes exams in grade school, and parents may not even realize they are still happening this school year.
+Don’t leave it up to your students to explain to their grownups the importance of standardized tests.
+Keep families in the know, ease their anxieties, and make sure students are getting support at home by sending them these helpful resources:

 - Elementary High-Stakes Test Taking Checklist